Updating your company image can be expensive, but it’s the smartest money you’ll ever spend.

 The same is true of branding.
 Often, a new marketing director will join a company and the first thing they’ll do is insist on a brand refresh.
 It’ll take a while for the other directors to get on-board but then suddenly, they’ll all be placing orders for new brochures and pull-up banners and whatever else their budget will stretch to.

 Soon, there’ll be a buzz around the place, a renewed sense of pride and a feeling that the company is moving forwards.
 And more often than not, this optimism will translate to the bottom line.

-Brand refreshes work and are a proven strategy for reinvigorating an organisation, both internally and externally.
+A brand refresh does work and is a proven strategy for reinvigorating an organisation, both internally and externally.
 Admittedly, they don’t come cheap – although they’re less expensive that a full rebrand – but they should be accounted for in any long-term planning.
 Even the most recognised consumer-facing companies on the planet adjust, refresh and update their brands as they mature.
 Google, for instance, has tweaked its identity at least half a dozen times since launch, while the major supermarkets are forever modifying their logos.

 So, why bother?

 The wallpaper effect